 Office Hours: 8:00 am - 4:30 pm * please call before coming to our office, staff are not always present at our physical location

-The Arc of Greater Houston serves our constituents and the Houston community by focusing on the following major areas:
+The Arc of Harris County serves our constituents and the Houston community by focusing on the following major areas:

-> 1) Providing community outreach, education, and awareness on behalf of the disability community to families, schools, businesses, adult services organizations, and other community organizations;
+1) Providing community outreach, education, and awareness on behalf of the disability community to families, schools, businesses, adult services organizations, and other community organizations;